3 Types Of Training Video Editing Software

 - Video recording.
 Get the footage and edit it without leaving the app.

 - Sound recording.
-Picking up the sounds from the inbuilt microphone (more common for mobile apps).
+Picking up the sounds from the built-in microphone (more common for mobile apps).

 - Slideshow making.
 Combining pictures from the user’s device (or taken at the moment) into a slideshow.